 Manfred Neun, President of the European Cyclists’ Federation, will address an Irish audience on the topic of Cycling Makes Sense – Why Government Investment in Cycling Makes Good Economic and Social Sense!.
 This is an unmissable event - do please spread the word far and wide, and arrive early to get a seat!
 More details on the ECF and Manfred here: http://www.ecf.com/about-us/board/

-Over 25 Irish delegates attended the Velo-city International Cycle Planning Conference in June 2017 organised jointly by the European Cyclists’ Federation (ECF) and Region of Nijmegen - Arnhem in The Netherlands.
-There were 1500+ attendees at the week-long event drawn from academia, industry, advocacy, the political and policy-making spheres, and realms as diverse as public health, engineering, planning, sociology and architecture.
+Over 25 Irish delegates attended the amazing Velo-city International Cycle Planning Conference in June 2017 in The Netherlands.
+It was organised jointly by the European Cyclists’ Federation (ECF) and Region of Nijmegen - Arnhem.
+There were 1500+ attendees at the week-long event drawn from academia, industry, advocacy, the political and policy-making spheres, and realms as diverse as public health, engineering, planning, tourism, sociology and architecture.